moonshee/moonshee.github.io/README.md

 Kagaku Club

+Moonshee Publishing

+e-Books

 and more

 htpps://moonshee.github.io

-If you are interested in listing your company on Rafah Stock Market do it now, don't wait because the s-o-c market is flying in Palestine, huge demand for tech and software dev plus hware.
-And if you are checking on your software package delivery date go to moonshee.github.io and click on contact for our standard schedule update module after signing in using client credentials and iris scan, palm scan.
-To reach us send eml to Al Testaverde AlTes433@gmail.com ....Namaste.
+If you are interested in listing your company on Rafah Stock Market, first download the mining rig and crypto app - we are only considering tech listings.
+If you are checking on your software package delivery date go to moonshee.github.io and click on contact for our standard schedule update module after signing in using client credentials and iris scan, palm scan.
+To reach us send eml to Al Testaverde AlTes433@gmail.com or use contact form shown on lnk....Namaste.